Janissary: Characteristics

 The Janissary Agha leading the corps, 1658.

-The Janissary corps were distinctive in a number of ways.
+The Janissary corps was distinctive in a number of ways.
 They wore unique uniforms, were paid regular salaries (including bonuses) for their service, marched to music (the mehter), lived in barracks, and were the first military corps to make extensive use of firearms.
 A Janissary battalion was a close-knit community, effectively the soldier's family.
 By tradition, the Ottoman sultan himself, after authorizing the payments to the Janissaries, visited the barracks dressed as a Janissary trooper, and received his pay alongside the other men of the First Division.
 They also served as policemen, palace guards, and firefighters during peacetime.
-The Janissaries also enjoyed far better support on campaign than other armies of the time.
+The Janissaries also enjoyed far better support on campaign than the other armies of the time.
 They were part of a well-organized military machine, in which one support corps prepared the roads while others pitched tents and baked the bread.
 Their weapons and ammunition were transported and re-supplied by the cebeci corps.
 They campaigned with their own medical teams of Muslim and Jewish surgeons and their sick and wounded were evacuated to dedicated mobile hospitals set up behind the lines.
 By the mid-18th century, they had taken up many trades and gained the right to marry and enroll their children in the corps and very few continued to live in the barracks.
 Many of them became administrators and scholars in other branches of government service.